outlearn-content/angular/modules/scope.md

 ## Scope as Data-Model

 Scope is the glue between application controller and the view.
-During the template {@link compiler linking} phase the directives set up
-`$watch` expressions on the scope.
+During the template linking phase the directives set up `$watch` expressions on the scope.
 The
 `$watch` allows the directives to be notified of property changes, which allows the directive to render the updated value to the DOM.